Stalingrad (Grossman novel)

 For a Just Cause (За правое дело) is a socrealist novel by Russian writer Vasily Grossman, first published in 1952.
-A revised English translation, including additional material from Grossman's unpublished manuscripts, was published under the author's preferred title, Stalingrad, in 2019.
-It is the predecessor to Grossman's more widely read Life and Fate.
+A revised English translation, which, includes additional material from Grossman's unpublished manuscripts, was published under the author's preferred title, Stalingrad, in 2019.
+The novel is the predecessor to Grossman's more widely read Life and Fate.

 Historical context

-Most of the events of Stalingrad take place in the Soviet Union starting in the months before Nazi Germany's invasion Operation Barbarossa, and up through mid-September in the first month of the Battle of Stalingrad.
+Most of the events of Stalingrad take place in the Soviet Union starting in the months before Operation Barbarossa, in mid-September 1941, there is also a focus on the first month of the Battle of Stalingrad in July 1942.

-The book describes the individual shock of the 22 June 1941 invasion for many of its characters as the German invasion completely altered life for Soviets everywhere.
+The book describes the shock of the Operation Barbarossa invasion for many of the novel's characters, and how the German invasion completely altered life for citizens of the USSR at that time.

 The book follows the members and friends of the Shaposhnikov family as they work and then fight or flee from Western SSRs to Stalingrad by 1942.
-The German attack on Stalingrad began on August 23, 1942, with 1600 bomber sorties dropping high explosives and incendiaries, completely destroying the city.
+The German bombing of Stalingrad began on 23 August 1942, with 1600 bomber sorties dropping high explosives and incendiaries, inflicting massive damage on the city.
 Some of Grossman's characters are allowed to flee the city, some die fleeing, some fight or work while the immense battle continues around them.

-The book asserts that the Germans effectively lost World War II by mid-September 1942, after they failed to take Stalingrad.